kartavi05/kartavi05/README.md

 - 👀 I’m interested in WEB DEVELOPMENT ,DATA ANALYSIS AND TESTING
 - 🌱 I’m currently learning BSCIT
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach mekartavi1305@gmail.com
+- 📫 How to reach me kartavi1305@gmail.com

 <!---
 kartavi05/kartavi05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.